Shared Links

 This is where you define default expiration for shared links and invited collaborators.Shared links expiration settings

-Note Box sends email notifications to the owner and any co-owners of the corresponding folder.
+Available only if Automatically remove invited collaborators is selected.
+Determines if collaborators receive notifications through email before a collaboration expires.
+The default state is selected and the default time period is 7 days Note Box sends email notifications to the owner and any co-owners of the corresponding folder.
 Box only notifies co-owners who are directly collaborating on items with a pending expiration.
-Box does not notify co-owners who are collaborating via inherited permissions.Disposition Insights
+Box does not notify co-owners who are collaborating through inherited permissions.Apply these settings to

 When enabled, our dispositions functionality allows users in your organization to view files that are set to be disposed of due to retention policies.
 This helps to prevent valuable content from being lost by providing in-platform visibility into content expiration.
 Depending on settings, the disposition date can be extended.
 The setting is disabled for all managed users by default.
 Dispositions can be configured in four ways:- Disable for all managed users: No one can access the dispositions page.